hogofogo/Toxic/README.md

 Slight improvement, but it appears that model changes have largely exhausted the potential.
 I get marginal changes with different model, bigger model, different building blocks, etc. I see no significant improvement of the training set performance.
 Going forward, I will focus mainly on the inputs and error correction.]

 If I run all 6 together, after 1 epoch I get 0.9348.
 I wonder whether this really has to do with separate trainings for each label type or just a random variation, but it may be safer to run each label separately, and also come up with individual cut-off values for each label type.
 After I added back the '!'
 I get 0.9364 after 1 epoch, and the words are from the shrunk train set only.
 Again, small and possibly random difference, but let's keep '!' going forward.
 Train two more epochs for a total 3 and get 0.9435.

+[Feb 25: on all 6 together with attention model got 0.9275 after 1 epoch, and 0.9350  after 3 epochs]

 Removed \' from dictionary after 1 epoch get 0.9361 = good.
 On two more epochs for a total 3 get 0.9424  => put it back in.